 Side-stepping the misleading show on being forever young, plump with creaseless skin, celebrating and glorifying, perpetuating the promise of never getting old and ugly, seeing that we do get old, but we don’t get ugly.

 Therefor, ageing promises to bring our past to present, as in a photograph, our diverse character shuttered in position, front and centre.
-A reminder to celebrate how we were, but also how we’re able to continue to highlight and renew ourselves physically and metaphysically.
+A reminder to celebrate who we were, but also how we were able to continue and to highlight and to renew ourselves, physically and metaphysically.

 Founder of Max Factor & Company, Maxsymillian Faktorowicz (September 1877–1938) brought Hollywood cosmetics, make-up, gave actors (and models) a way to showcase their beauty and beast, identity and sexual prowess.